-Committing Changes to Your Codebase the Right Way — SitePoint
+Commit Changes to Your Codebase the Right Way — SitePoint

 You won’t always get it right (I, for one, don’t!).
 Things will get messy and from time to time you won’t follow the rules you’ve set for yourself or your team — and that’s part of the process.
 But hopefully, you know that you can be very organized with just a few upgrades to your workflow, saving yourself and your team time over the long run.

 I’ve also established from experience that it makes little difference whether a project involves ten developers or if it’s handled entirely by you.
-Simply put, committing changes to your codebase the right way is a crucial part of good project management.
+Simply put, commit changes to your codebase the right way — it’s a crucial part of good project management.

 Further Reading